deepinsight/insightface/cpp-package/inspireface/README.md

 **`2024-06-18`** Added face detection feature with tracking-by-detection mode.

+## License

+The licensing of the open-source models employed by InspireFace adheres to the same requirements as InsightFace, specifying their use solely for academic purposes and explicitly prohibiting commercial applications.

 ## Quick Start

 For Python users on Linux and MacOS, InspireFace can be quickly installed via pip: